Junaid7200/CampusGrid-Flutter-Firebase-Riverpod-goRouter/doc/context.md

 - /search (search tab)
 - /library (library tab)
 - /profile (profile tab)
-- /search/dpt (when the user selects a dpt)
 - /search/dpt/degree (the user will select a dpt first and then a degree from that dpt)
 - /search/dpt/degree/subject (the user will select a dpt, then a degree in that dpt, and then a subject of that degree)
 - /add notes (when user presses the floating action that is visible in home tab and several other tabs then the add notes page would open)